 The Annual General Meeting decides on the remuneration and other financial benefits of the members of Kesko’s Board of Directors and its Committees’ members annually.
 The remuneration of the members of the Board and its Committees is paid in cash.
 The Board members do not have share remuneration or share-based remuneration plans.
 Nor do they participate in the other compensation plans or pension plans of the Company.

-Principles of remuneration and the decision-making procedure
+Principles and decision-making procedure concerning remuneration

-Based on the Remuneration Committee's preparatory work, Kesko's Board of Directors makes decisions on the personal compensation, other financial benefits, the performance bonus system criteria and the performance bonuses paid to the President and CEO and the Group Management Board members responsible for lines of business.
+Based on the Remuneration Committee's preparatory work, Kesko's Board of Directors makes decisions on the personal remuneration, other financial benefits, the performance bonus system criteria and the performance bonuses paid to the President and CEO and the Group Management Board members responsible for lines of business.
 As for the other Group Management Board members, Kesko's Board of Directors makes decisions on the performance bonus principles.

-The President and CEO makes decisions on the compensation and other financial benefits of the Group Management Board members other than those responsible for lines of business within the limits set by the Chair of the Board's Remuneration Committee.
+The President and CEO makes decisions on the remuneration and other financial benefits of the Group Management Board members other than those responsible for lines of business within the limits set by the Chair of the Board's Remuneration Committee.

 The Board of Directors monitors the implementation of the remuneration schemes of the President and CEO and the other Group Management Board members.